Last Updated: October 21, 2024

 Substance Abuse

 In 1989, Cindy became addicted to Percocet and Vicodin.
-She developed the opioid addiction after receiving spinal surgery.
+She developed an opioid addiction after receiving spinal surgery.
 The stress she felt after the operation was compounded by the political scandals her husband was dealing with at the time.
 At one point, she was taking 20 pills per day, and her physician was writing illegal prescriptions for her.
 Her family later had to stage an intervention to help her get clean, and she was plagued with accusations of being a drug addict for many years – especially during her husband's various campaigns.

 Cindy McCain